lisoviczp/RealChat/README.md

 This application is a real-time group or peer-to-peer chatroom.
-It is built using ReactJS as the front-end and Django / Python as the framework.
+It is built using ReactJS as the front-end and Django / Python as the back-end framework.
 All messages are updated in real-time to the user, and are persisted to the underlying Django database.